Aljoby/Aljoby.github.io/_pages/about.md

 -------------------
 <ul>
 <li>
-[July.
-2021], I presented <i>An In-Network Performance Optimization for Improving User-Perceived QoE</i>, in the IEEE NetSoft 2021 virtual conference.
+[Jul.
+2021], I presented <i>An In-Network Performance Optimization for Improving User-Perceived QoE</i>, in the IEEE NetSoft 2021 virtual conference (main program).
 </li>
 <li>
 [Jan.
 2021], I have been appointed as <i> Adjunct Research Fellow </i>with Advanced Digital Sciences Center, the research center of the University of Illinois at Urbana-Champaign in Singapore.